Article Translations: (Spanish)

 Be sure your daily routine includes activities that get you moving and your heart pumping.
 These aerobic activities can be anything from walking the dog to playing a pickup game of basketball.
 Even dancing around your room on a study break counts as long as it gets your heart rate up.

-Finally, incorporate stretching for flexibility.
+Finally, add stretching for flexibility.
 Yoga poses are a great way to stretch muscles.
 Or ask a coach or gym instructor to suggest some stretches.
 Write these down in the "Other Activities" section of the exercise log.
 To prevent injury and make the most out of your routine, warm up your muscles with some light aerobic activity before stretching.

-In addition to providing space to record strength, aerobic, and stretching activities, we've also included questions that help you reflect on the exercises you're doing.
+We've also included questions that help you reflect on the exercises you're doing.
 Did any exercises feel uncomfortable?
 (If something is painful, stop doing it until you have a chance to talk to your doctor or coach.)

 Reflecting on your routine also helps you discover your exercise preferences — such as if you like staying with a few favorite activities or crave variety.